everythingpython/win-alias/README.md

 Win-Alias is a simple CLI tool to create and manage Windows command aliases.

+If you are tired of typing long commands or if you want to create custom command shortcuts, Win-Alias is for you.
+If you've used Linux before, you might be familiar with the `alias` command.
+Win-Alias brings this functionality to Windows.

 ## Features

 - Create custom command aliases